pcsg/steemToFileUpload/README.md

 We recommend:

 - Chrome 69 and higher
-- Firefox 62 and height
+- Firefox 62 and higher
 - Edge